panoply/syncify/readme.md

 - Exposed Plugin API for adding those seeking extensibility.
 - Prompt based CLI/TUI and exposed module API for script usage.
 - Pull, push and merge support for aligning local and remote sources.
-- Files, Pages, Redirects sync strategies and support.
+- Files, Pages and Redirects sync strategies and support.

 ### Why?